 To calculate the additional expense requirement, in excess of the IFRS provisions, the Group performs an exercise to allocate historic expenses to the management of in-force business at that time.
-The in-force attributed expenses are then analysed as a percentage of the historical claim payments and future expense cashflows are generated by assuming the same percentage applies to the future claim payments.
+The in-force attributed expenses are then analysed as a percentage of the historical claim payments and future claim payments.
 The Group has used the proportionality principle and concluded that the impact of expense inflation is negligible.
 This is due to the short-tailed nature of the business underwritten.